 - Details of your spouse/partner or other family member (where required by law)

 - Your employment status, details of your salary and other relevant personal data we may collect in relation to investments you make with us

 - Amount being sought

-- Investor type (HNW, Sophisticated or Restricted)
+- Investor type (High Net Worth (HNW), Sophisticated or Advisor)

 - Details of investments you make, the fundraising you are carrying out or have achieved and/or the investment you are seeking or have achieved